 On the Trade Date, we value the components of the Securities in accordance with our pricing models.
 These include a fixed income component valued using our internal funding rate, and individual option components valued using mid-market pricing.
+As such, the payout on the Securities can be replicated using a combination of these components and the value of these components, as determined by us using our pricing models, will impact the terms of the Securities at issuance.
 Our option valuation models are proprietary.
-They take into account factors such as interest rates, volatility and time to maturity of the Securities, and they rely in part on certain assumptions about future events, which may prove to be incorrect.
+Our pricing models take into account factors such as interest rates, volatility and time to maturity of the Securities, and they rely in part on certain assumptions about future events, which may prove to be incorrect.